About the FAM177A1 Research Fund

 After 15 years, we finally received a diagnosis, and information about this previously understudied gene is accumulating at a relatively rapid pace.
 Our team of clinicians and researchers thinks that treatment is within reach.
 We are determined and urgently seeking more information as Charlotte’s motor function is in decline and Cooper’s seizures are worsening.

-You can watch a short film about the Hawkins family here.
+You can watch two short films about the Hawkins family here.